 Click on any of the titles below to learn more and get started.

-Campus Security Authorities (CSAs) have an important role in complying with the Clery Act, which was enacted to help create a safer University community.
-Completing the online training module will help CSAs better understand their federally mandated crime reporting responsibilities, how timely reporting of crimes allows the University the opportunity to review whether or not a community Crime Alert should be issued and assists in maintaining accurate crime data.
+Campus Security Authorities (CSAs) are sent an invitation to training via email with direct access to an online training module.
+The training helps CSAs better understand their role in campus safety and their crime reporting responsibilities [PDF].
+Timely reporting of crimes allows the University the opportunity to review whether or not a community Crime Alert should be issued and assists in maintaining accurate crime data.

-The following CSA training administrators are responsible for providing CSA training login credentials for the designated areas.
-If you have questions or think you are a CSA and need to be provided access to the CSA online training program, contact the appropriate CSA training administrator.
+If you have questions, or think you are a CSA and need to be provided access to the CSA online training program, contact the University Clery Coordinator.

 In compliance with the Illinois Abused and Neglected Child Reporting Act, all University personnel are required to report suspected cases of child abuse and neglect to the Illinois Department of Children and Family Services (DCFS).

 All employees who have regular contact with children through their affiliation with Northwestern are strongly encouraged to take the DCFS Online Training for Mandated Reporters, which is available anytime and takes 60-90 minutes to complete.
 Employees will need to register for an account on the DCFS training page upon their first visit to the training module.

 The Family Educational Rights and Privacy Act (“FERPA”) defines student educational records, outlines students’ rights to access the records and review their contents, and governs who, in addition to students, may access the information and under what circumstances.
 FERPA also governs how Northwestern University must maintain student records.